 - Build high-performance time series models using Auto Arima

-But I’ll give you a quick refresher of what a univariate time series is, before going into the details of a multivariate time series.
+But I’ll give you a quick refresher on what a univariate time series is before going into the details of a multivariate time series.
 Let’s look at them one by one to understand the difference.

 A univariate time series, as the name suggests, is a series with a single time-dependent variable.

-For example, have a look at the sample dataset below that consists of the temperature values (each hour), for the past 2 years.
-Here, temperature is the dependent variable (dependent on Time).
+For example, have a look at the sample dataset below, which consists of the temperature values (each hour) for the past 2 years.
+Here, the temperature is the dependent variable (dependent on Time).

 If we are asked to predict the temperature for the next few days, we will look at the past values and try to gauge and extract a pattern.
-We would notice that the temperature is lower in the morning and at night, while peaking in the afternoon.
-Also if you have data for the past few years, you would observe that it is colder during the months of November to January, while being comparatively hotter in April to June.
+We would notice that the temperature is lower in the morning and at night while peaking in the afternoon.
+Also, if you have data for the past few years, you would observe that it is colder during the months of November to January while being comparatively hotter from April to June.

-A Multivariate time series has more than one time-dependent variable.
+A Multivariate time series has more than one time series variable.
 Each variable depends not only on its past values but also has some dependency on other variables.
 This dependency is used for forecasting future values.
 Sounds complicated?
 Let me explain.

 Consider the above example.
-Now suppose our dataset includes perspiration percent, dew point, wind speed, cloud cover percentage, etc. along with the temperature value for the past two years.
-In this case, there are multiple variables to be considered to optimally predict temperature.
+Suppose our dataset includes perspiration percent, dew point, wind speed, cloud cover percentage, etc., and the temperature value for the past two years.
+In this case, multiple variables must be considered to predict temperature optimally.
 A series like this would fall under the category of multivariate time series.
 Below is an illustration of this:

-2. Dealing with a Multivariate Time Series – VAR
+Dealing With a Multivariate Time Series – VAR

 In this section, I will introduce you to one of the most commonly used methods for multivariate time series forecasting – Vector Auto Regression (VAR).

-We have two variables, y1 and y2.
-We need to forecast the value of these two variables at time t, from the given data for past n values.
+We have two variables, y1, and y2.
+We need to forecast the value of these two variables at a time ‘t’ from the given data for past n values.
 For simplicity, I have considered the lag value to be 1.

 - a1 and a2 are the constant terms,